Hygens/QT5_Complete_Sample/README.md

 ![Main Application Dialog](images/main.png)

-The first step is register one reservoir using the QTableView "Reservatórios" clicking on plus signal button on as in image below:
+The first step is register one reservoir using the QTableView "Reservoir" clicking on plus signal button on as in image below:

 ![Click on add button...](resources/images/add.png)